Second Scott County resident dies because of COVID-19

 Another Scott County death has been attributed to COVID-19.

-The county's health department noted the death, the county's second, Monday, adding another positive case to the county's total, 62.
+The countys health department noted the death, the countys second, Monday, adding another positive case to the countys total, 62.

 No details of the patient were given, and Scott County officials do not identify where the positive cases are.